 Some Theory and Names

-Density of Sugar Solutions
+Measuring Sugar Solutions

-Since density can easily be measured, it has been used to measure the sugar concentration of grape juice for about two centuries.
+Since density can easily be measured, it has been used to measure the sugar concentration of grape juice for almost two centuries.
 These measurement units deserve to be mentioned not only because of their historical significance, but also because they are still occasionally used.

-The term saccharimeter was used for the longest time for density measurement, but has taken a new meaning over time and has more recently been used for sugar measurement based on refractive index; the current use of the term is for measurement by polarization, with the essential advantage of providing a method that is independent of alcohol content.
-These three different methods must not be confused, and it is regrettable that a scientific term once established has been “recycled” this way.
+The term saccharimeter was used for the longest time for density measurement, but has taken a new meaning over time and has more recently been used for sugar measurement based on refractive index.
+The current use of saccharimeter is for measurement by polarization, with the advantage of providing a method that is independent of alcohol content.
+These three different methods must NOT be confused, and it is regrettable that a scientific term once established has been recycled this way.

 1° KMW = 4.86° Oechsle